Iraneus/betamedneed/_services/payments.md

 ## Medneed Credit
-If you are eligible, you can request for Medneed Credit for whatever you need now and pay later and you can get more financing from curated financiers if needed.
+If you are eligible, you can request for Medneed Credit for whatever you need now and pay later and you can get more financing from curated financiers.

 ## Medical Insurance